Skip to contents

 dplyr::rename() & dplyr::rename_with()

-dplyr::rename() is fully compatible out-of-the-box with safeframe, meaning that labels will be updated at the same time that columns are renamed.
+dplyr::rename() is fully compatible out-of-the-box with safeframe, meaning that tags will be updated at the same time that columns are renamed.
 This is possibly because it uses names<-() under the hood, which safeframe provides a custom names<-.safeframe() method for:

 x %>%